nix-rust/nix/README.md

 Contributions are very welcome.
 Please See [CONTRIBUTING](CONTRIBUTING.md) for additional details.

-Feel free to join us in [the nix-rust/nix](https://gitter.im/nix-rust/nix) channel on Gitter to discuss `nix` development.

 ## License

 Nix is licensed under the MIT license.
 See [LICENSE](LICENSE) for more details.